janz420/janz420/README.md

 ## Who am I?
 - a lazy person but wants to learn
-- A little bit familiar with C++, C#, PHP, JavaScript and Python
+- A little bit familiar with programming
+- Still understanding programming
 - Bad in English
-- Still understanding programming

 ## Things I'm interested in...
 - **Programming**